immcantation/alakazam/docs/topics/countGenes.md

 families (calling `getFamily`), alleles (calling `getAllele`) or using the value as it is in the column `gene`, without any processing.

+cell_id
+:   name of the `data` column containing the cell identifiers for each sequence.

 remove_na
 :   removes rows with `NA` values in the gene column if `TRUE` and issues a warning.